polyswarm/microengine-webhooks-py/README.md

 PolySwarm is changing from a websocket based bounty delivery to webhooks.
 Webhooks reduce wasted bandwidth by sending only relevant bounty events to each engine.

-This project has a simple webhook microengines that can be used as a base to build more complicated microengines.
+This project has a simple webhook microengine that can be used as a base to build more complicated microengines.
-Users should be able to hit the ground running and edit only one file with two functions to get started.
+Users should be able to quickly get running by editing only one file with two functions to get started.

 ## How it works

 PolySwarm will send events as HTTP POST requests to the webhook.
 Microengines need only to listen passively until a new event arrives.

-Nginx Unit acts the base web server to receive http requests.
+Nginx Unit acts as the base web server to receive HTTP requests.
 A python Flask application runs with Unit to handle the requests.
 The event requests are all parsed, and handled in python code.

 Each event request includes three special headers; `X-POLYSWARM-EVENT`, `X-POLYSWARM-SIGNATURE`, and `X-POLYSWARM-DELIVERY`.

 `X-POLYSWARM-SIGNATURE` is read by `ValidateSenderMiddleware` in `middleware.py`.
-The signature is an hmac of the request body, signed by the shared secret that is generated during registration.
+The signature is an HMAC of the request body, signed by the shared secret that is generated during engine registration.
 This process prevents other parties from sending bounties and stealing scans.

-`X-POLYSWARM-EVENT` is read in the request handler to determine what feature the event triggers.
+`X-POLYSWARM-EVENT` is read in the request handler to determine which feature the event triggers.
 For example, a Microengine will check for `ping`, or `bounty`.
 Ping tests that the Webhook server is up.
 Bounty scans an artifact.